News Corp reaches more phone hacking settlements

 Lawmaker Hughes called for anyone involved in criminal activity at the News of the World to be charged and all those who allowed a large company to behave in such a way to be held to account.

-"It was criminal behaviour on an industrial scale," he said in a statement.
+"It was criminal behavior on an industrial scale," he said in a statement.

 Three criminal investigations are currently underway while a judge-led inquiry into Britain's press ethics sits most days, bringing yet more attention to the conduct of the media as it considers new regulations.